Rasmuswinterhag/MyFursonasAndLore/Lore/Stories/Splitting_Up/index.md

 ### How they get split
 - theyre at a resturant and their sign is a big knife that falls down and splits me?
+- Car accident, something like someone hits a tree that falls on Zlime and splits them

 ### How does the splitting apart thing work
 - The personality was like split up, so always part of Zlime, one part Horny goober kitty, Other just "Normal" kitty